silversub/terraform/provider/classic-infrastructure-resources.md

 Provides a resource for VM instances.
 This allows VM instances to be created, updated, and deleted.

-For more information, see the [IBM Cloud Classic Infrastructure (SoftLayer)  API Docs ](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).
+For more information, see the [IBM Cloud Classic Infrastructure API Docs](http://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest).

 **NOTE**: Update is not supported when the `bulk_vms` parameter is used.